 Helical piers may also be known as screw piles.
 As both “helical” and “screw” imply, this method employs a spiral-shaped head that is literally screwed into the ground using a high-torque hydraulic motor.
 The screw provides a bearing surface that transfers the load from the structure to the underlying soil or rock bearing strata.
 The piers are screwed into the ground as needed to provide structural remediation.

-How are helical piers used in Boulder and the Front Range?
+How are helical piers used in the Front Range?

 Helical piers have a variety of uses, including slope stabilization and structural underpinning.
 In slope stabilization, the helical pier may be screwed into the slope past the poor soils and attached to a suitable retaining wall to maintain slope stability.
 In structural underpinning, the failed footings are exposed and helical piers are placed underneath the failed footings, which are raised to the desired elevation.
 Footings, building and piers are secured together using a bracket and the foundation is covered.
 Screw piles or helical piers installed in the Denver area are also frequently used in place of a footing or drilled caisson for the construction of a new foundation or even structural slabs.

 In many areas on the Front Range, soils near the surface can be suspect: either with poor bearing capacity or high swell/shrink potential when wetted/dried.
 These types of soil are not suitable for building a conventional “footing” type of foundation.
 Drilled concrete caissons have been used extensively in the past to drill through these layers of soil.
 This method has had success, but requires very large machinery to drill the caissons, can require casing of the drilled hole, pumping of groundwater and removal of the large amount of soil displaced from drilling the hole, “spoils’ that must be removed using a loader.
 For additions, pop-tops, decks and many mountain sites, access issues make it very difficult to use drilled caissons.
 Due to these reasons drilling caissons can be an expensive, messy and damaging part of building a new foundation.